mastercomfig/mastercomfig/docs/CONTRIBUTING.md

 * `maxquality`: Absolute maximum quality without caring about performance
 * `highquality`: Enables graphical features missing from default without making them very high quality
-* `default`: Disable unoptimized features and optimize the game without making it look bad.
+* `midquality`: Disable unoptimized features and optimize the game without making it look bad.
 * `compquality`: The maximum performance you can get while enabling features that may give you an information advantage and disabling optimizations that